 Item Description USB 2.0/1.1 Port USB 3.0 (USB 3.1 Gen 1 Type A) Port These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
-USB 3.0 (USB 3.1 Gen 1 Type C) Port Note that Model A computers have one USB 2.0 port, but Model B computers have two USB 2.0 ports.
-The USB 3.0 ports capable of 5Gbps (SuperSpeed) are classified as USB 3.1 Gen 1 .
-This model includes 3 USB 3.0 (USB 3.1 Gen 1) ports.
-USB 3.1 (USB 3.1 Gen 2 Type C) Port (Factory Option) This model includes 2 USB 3.0 (USB3,1 Gen 1) ports.
+USB 3.0 (USB 3.1 Gen 1 Type C) Port This computer model includes two USB 2.0 ports for Model B, and one for Model A. The USB 3.0 ports capable of 5Gbps (SuperSpeed) are classified as USB 3.1 Gen 1 .
+This model includes 2 USB 3.0 (USB3,1 Gen 1) ports.
 On the left side of this model, the larger blue port is a Type A USB port, and the smaller port is a Type C port.
-The USB 2.0 port(s) on the right side is/are colored black.
-A USB 3.1 Gen 2 Type C port, capable of 10Gbps (SuperSpeed+), is available as a factory option.
-Note: The maximum amount of current supplied by USB Type-C ports is 500 mA for USB2.0/900 mA for USB 3.1
+The USB 2.0 ports on the right side are colored black.
+Note: The maximum amount of current supplied by USB ports is 500 mA for USB2.0/900 mA for USB 3.1 (Gen 1 or Gen 2).

-Appendix B: Control Center
+Appendix B: Control Center Overview

 The following chapter will give a quick description of the functions of the Control Center.
-The Control Center gives quick access to frequently used controls, power management features and enables you to quickly turn modules on/off.
+The Control Center gives quick access to frequently used controls and settings.
 Click the Control Center icons to toggle the appropriate function, or hold the mouse button down and move the dial control where applicable.

-Certain functions will automatically be adjusted when a power mode is selected.
-The Control Center in Windows 10 works under the Desktop App and not under the Start screen.
+Control Center Menus